more about me

 Editor of Noctambulo Magazine in Puerto Rico...back in the day

-2 years rolling burritos in Taco Bell during my study years (you might be surprised how influential this experience was for my work with clients :)
+2 years rolling burritos in Taco Bell during my study years (not to be understated as a great learning of how to craft something meaningful...one layer at a time :)